 Cells in the surface of the grape produce the dusty film on the skin of the grapes, which forms a waterproof coat.
 Grapes are very smooth when washed.

-There are more than 8,000 varieties of grapes from 60 species!
+coat.
+Grapes a smooth when There are more than 8,000 varieties of grapes from 60 species!